torusresearch/torus-website/README.md

 ## Torus Website

-To install dependencies and build projects run following commands from the main project directory:
+To install dependencies and build website, run the following commands from the main project directory:

 ```sh
 yarn && yarn build